 Luckily for us, WordPress themes make it easy to update color settings.
 So if you want to change your font colors, your theme’s background, or even the colors of your calls-to-action, go for it.
 Just make sure they don’t clash too much against the surrounding color palette and imagery.
 You want to give your visitors a startle–not a total fright.

 Tools to Use: Most WordPress themes allow you to make updates to your color palette—that you can see reflected on your site in real time—within the Appearance > Customize panel.
-If you’re using one of WPMU DEV’s themes, the Upfront Builder will help you do this, too.

 #3: Go Spooky with Your Font